openssl/openssl/doc/designs/event-queue.md

 as an local variable in a function.
 In that case, owndership remains with that structure or that variable.

-Events may have a time value.
-This may be zero to indicate that it should be fired off as soon as possible, and will otherwise be compared to the current time to figure out if it should be fired off or should remain in the event queue for a bit longer.

-The time value allows for time delay events, where the subscriber that listens to them can simply generate a new time delay event, thereby ensuring that they happen at regular intervals without any extra help from outside calls.

 ### Event queue

 An event queue is a structure holding the following: